-The Company has an outstanding letter of credit at June 30, 2006, of \$719,500 to the Industrial Development Authority of Montgomery County, Virginia, to support a lease of office space.
+The Company has an outstanding letter of credit at September 30, 2006, of \$719,500 to the Industrial Development Authority of Montgomery County, Virginia, to support a lease of office space.
 This letter of credit expires in 2011.

-The Company has an agreement with a supplier to purchase inventory and estimates its noncancellable obligation to approximate \$1.1 million through October 2007.
+The Company has an agreement with a supplier to purchase inventory and estimates its noncancellable obligation to approximate \$959,400 through October 2007.

-We lease our facilities in Blacksburg, Charlottesville, Danville, Hampton and Roanoke, Virginia, under non-cancellable operating leases that expire between 2006 and 2012.
+The Company leases its facilities in Blacksburg, Charlottesville, Danville, Hampton and Roanoke, Virginia, under non-cancellable operating leases that expire between 2006 and 2013.
 Certain of the leases are subject to fixed escalations.
-Future minimum lease payments for the remainder of 2006 and for each of the subsequent four years from 2007 through 2010 approximate \$390,000, \$1,266,000, \$1,184,000, \$1,031,000, and \$1,008,000, respectively.
+Future minimum lease payments for the remainder of 2006 and for each of the subsequent four years from 2007 through 2010 approximate \$286,000, \$1,483,000, \$1,350,000, \$1,199,000, and \$1,178,000, respectively.

 The Company has entered into indemnification agreements with its officers and directors, to the extent permitted by law, pursuant to which the Company has agreed to reimburse the officers and directors for legal expenses in the event of litigation and regulatory matters.
 The terms of these indemnification agreements provide for no limitation to the maximum potential future payments.
-The company has a directors and officers insurance policy that may, in certain instances, mitigate the potential liability and payments.
+The Company has a directors and officers insurance policy that may, in certain instances, mitigate the potential liability and payments.